 - Other Resources:

 SEO (Search Engine Optimization) is the process of optimizing your website to get it ranked or displayed on search engines like Google, Bing, etc. and ultimately convert the users into customers.

 Restaurant SEO is the process of optimizing your local restaurant website, to rank on search engines.
 The goal here is to rank on the first page.

 This is because 75% of clicks go on the first page of Google search results.

 Besides ranking on the first page, your website should also have a proper conversion mechanism in place.
 This is because the end goal here is to make money right?

-So are you excited to know how to rank and convert your prospects?
-Let’s dive into the necessary steps for restaurant SEO.
+So are you excited to know how to rank and convert your prospects and attract more customers?
+Let’s dive into the SEO best practices for restaurant SEO.